Bone Grafts & Dental Implants

 Bone graft material can be taken from your own body (autogenous), and purchased from a human tissue bank (allograft) or an animal tissue bank (xenograft).
 In some cases, synthetic material is used (alloplastic).
 The material is then transplanted to the jawbone.

+Patience will be required.
 It may take several months after a bone grafting procedure for the transplanted bone to generate enough new bone to support the placement of a dental implant.

 The next step is to place the abutment (an extension of the implant's metal post) into the jaw.
 After another period to allow the soft tissue to heal, the dentist will take moulds or impressions of the teeth and jawbone before inserting the tooth replacement.